 The Science Department offers a range of subjects for all our students.

-We offer several ATAR pathway subjects, including Stage 2/3 Physics, Chemistry and Human Biology.
-For students who engaged in a Vocational Education and Training pathway, we offer Integrated Science courses, pursuing themes of interest such as Forensic Science and Human Health.
-These subjects enable students to attain an Australian Qualification Framework Certificate II (Sampling) qualification.
+We offer several ATAR pathway subjects, including Physics, Chemistry and Human Biology.
+For students who engage in a Vocational Education and Training pathway, we offer Integrated Science courses, pursuing themes of interest such as Forensic Science, Human Health and Environmental Science.

 Humanities and Social Sciences